crowdsecurity/cs-opencti-external-import-connector/docs/DEVELOPER.md

 #### Retrieve last version

-After this, you should have the last version of the CrowdSec internal enrichment connector in `connectors/external-import/crowdsec` folder.
+After this, you should have the last version of the CrowdSec external import connector in `connectors/external-import/crowdsec` folder.

 You need to retrieve it and commit the differences.